May 26, 2020

 Kari Register, Lanier Tech’s SkillsUSA Lead Advisor and member of the SkillsUSA State Planning Committee, said, “This is a team effort with Academic Advisors, Students, and the Student Affairs/SkillsUSA Advisors to organize what we already do as a chapter by following the SkillsUSA Framework.
 There is not just one person that makes this happen but an entire population of dedicated instructors, Students, and SkillsUSA Advisors with the support of the administration.
 This affirms that if we work hard as a team, we as a college can achieve great things.”

 Due to the pandemic, SkillsUSA is planning a 2020 NLSC Virtual Recognition Session during the week of June 22 which will feature delegate sessions, national officer elections, and a variety of recognition segments.
 Annually, more than 19,000 people, including students, teachers, and business partners, participate in the weeklong event.
 This year’s virtual ceremony is expected to have a huge number of viewers tune-in to watch the dynamic and inspiring presenters and presentation of the coveted SkillsUSA awards.

-Lanier Technical College has a 100 percent job placement rate six years in a row with 100 percent in-field placement in 2018.
+Lanier Technical College has a 100 percent job placement rate five out of six years in a row with 100 percent in-field placement in 2018.
 The College offers over 50 programs of study in some of the nation’s fastest-growing career fields including healthcare, energy, business and industry, and public or private service.
 Lanier Technical College is a Unit of the Technical College System of Georgia.
 For more information about Lanier Technical College, visit www.laniertech.edu or phone 770-533-7000.